nodeca/nodeca/docs/brainstorm/themes.md

 ```
 .
-├─ static/
+├─ assets/
 │   └─ theme-<id>/*.*
 ├─ views/
 │   └─ theme-<id>/*.*
 └─ config/themes/<id>.yml
 ```

-1. Some directories cam be missed.
+1. Some directories can be missed.
 For example, in inherited themes.
-2. Skins can also add other files, but those will not be used in inheritance rules.
+2. Theme can also add other files, but those will not be used in inheritance rules.
+3. Files structure are nodeca-specific.
+Themer module is more generic: it just care about inheritance & patching of directory trees.

 Theme config